Doctor of Physical Therapy

 Prerequisites

-Prerequisite course work must be completed prior to matriculation into the School of Physical Therapy.
+Prerequisite course work must be completed prior to matriculation into the Doctor of Physical Therapy program.
 The biological and physical science courses must be those designated for science majors.

 • Behavioral Sciences1 6 SH